 Improve your overall application security posture

-ASVS acts as a blueprint for secure architecture.
-Development teams can adopt its requirements directly into design documents.
-Automated security testing tools can map test cases to ASVS requirements, ensuring consistent verification across builds.
+ASVS acts as a blueprint for building secure architecture.
+Development teams can directly incorporate its requirements directly into design documents.
+Automated security testing tools can map test cases to ASVS requirements, ensuring consistent security verification across builds.

 Agile teams

 By mapping ASVS requirements to user stories, teams make security part of everyday development tasks.
-This keeps developers, testers, and security engineers aligned on what needs to be secured, avoids confusion during sprints, and ensures that each new feature automatically includes the right security checks.
+This keeps developers, testers, and security engineers aligned on what needs to be secured, avoids confusion during sprints, and ensures that each new feature includes the necessary security checks.

 Secure development training

-OWASP ASVS is a strong foundation for developer education because it focuses on specific security requirements rather than just listing risks.
-Training programs can use ASVS to show developers what secure coding looks like in real terms, from managing authentication to handling user input safely.
+OWASP ASVS is a strong foundation for developer education because it focuses on clear, actionable security requirements rather than just listing risks.
+Training programs can use ASVS to show developers what secure coding looks like in real terms, from managing authentication to safely handling user input safely.

 This structured approach means developers learn the same requirements that will later be tested during security reviews.
-It builds consistency between training and practice, helping teams adopt a mindset where security is part of everyday coding rather than an afterthought.
+It builds consistency between training and practice, helping teams adopt a mindset where security becomes a natural part of everyday coding rather than an afterthought.

 Procurement of secure software